VasudhaBhat04/Academic-lab-works/README.md

 # Database Management System Lab (DBMS Lab)
 This folder contains a collection of mysql programs as part of the DBMS Laboratory coursework.

+# Statistical Methods Lab (Stat Lab)
+This folder contains a collection of R programs as part of the Statistical Methods Laboratory coursework.